kprasadvnsi/tang-doc/content/risc-v-core/_index.en.md

 # Working with RISC-V

-Here you can learn more about different RISC-V Implementations ported to Lichee Tang board.
+Here you can learn more about different RISC-V Implementations ported to Tang Primer board.
 This chapter covers the basics of using these RV cores and some examples to get you started on awesome RISC-V ISA.

 1. [Hummingbird Core](/en/risc-v-core/hummingbird)
 2. [PicoRV32 Core](/en/risc-v-core/picorv32)